ewnd9/pw3/README.md

 $ npm install -g pw3
 ```

-There are setup dialog on first run (setting up default tracker and torrent client), later can be run again by
+There is setup dialog on first run (setting up default tracker and torrent client), later can be run again by

 ```
 $ pw3 --setup